Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Introduction

-Distributed Acoustic Sensing (DAS) overcomes many limitations of traditional methods by repurposing submarine telecommunication cables as virtual sensor arrays~\cite{Landro_2022}.
+Distributed Acoustic Sensing (DAS) has emerged as a transformative technology enabling dense spatial sampling of acoustic signals along fiber-optic cables, and has seen increasing applications across geophysics, infrastructure monitoring, and environmental sensing.
+Recent reviews such as~\cite{cheng2024photonic} provide an overview of the evolution, challenges, and potentials of DAS across different domains.
+In the paper context, DAS overcomes many limitations of traditional methods by repurposing submarine telecommunication cables as virtual sensor arrays~\cite{Landro_2022}.
 Unlike SAR and optical imagery, DAS enables continuous real-time monitoring with high spatial and temporal resolution, independently of lighting and weather conditions~\cite{Thiem_2023}.
 It also operates without cooperative systems like the \emph{Automatic Identification System} (AIS), allowing the detection of ``dark'' ships involved in unauthorized activities~\cite{Malaprade2019}.
 By making use of existing infrastructure, DAS provides wide-area coverage at lower costs without requiring dedicated hardware like hydrophones~\cite{Malaprade2019, Landro_2022}.
 DAS detects ships by analyzing their acoustic signatures, such as broadband noise from machinery and tonal signals from propellers.
 These characteristics have been studied for vessel classification, speed estimation, and maritime traffic monitoring~\cite{Malinowski_2002}.
 However, existing methods must be adapted to the specific signal-processing requirements of DAS.
 Despite advancements, significant gaps remain in the DAS literature for vessel detection and localization, specially those oriented to submarine cable protection.
 Many studies use limited datasets, lack diversity in vessel types and environmental conditions, or focus on proof-of-concept setups without real-world validation.

 The main contributions of this work are: